 The actions listed above were completed and aligned with state-level requirements of the Foster Youth Services Coordinating Program.
-Due to the Covid-19 pandemic, performance measures are hard to gauge and the data is not a fair comparison to the baseline data.
-In performance areas of graduation rate / drop out rate and chronic absenteeism, we found that during the 2020-21 school year foster youth students did not perform as well as they had done in the 19-20 school year.
-We plan to begin tracking the gaps between foster youth and their non foster youth peers as we move into the post-Covid school years.
-Many of our actions include collaboration with community partner and facilitating cross trainings, and through partner feedback we are able to ensure that those aspects of our program have been effective.
-For example we host an annual training on foster youth education rights for Child Welfare Staff, and this year we were asked by CWS administration to increase the frequency of those trainings to ensure all staff and interns have the opportunity to access the training regularly.
+Due to the continued impact of the Covid-19 pandemic, performance measures are hard to gauge and the data is not a fair comparison to the baseline data.
+In performance areas of graduation rate / drop out rate and chronic absenteeism, we found that during the 2021-22 school year foster youth students did not perform as well as they had done from the baseline year of 19-20.
+We continue to track the gaps between foster youth and their non foster youth peers and will be completing a comprehensive needs assessment in the 23-23 school year which will include gaining feedback from students, parents, county LEA administrators and foster youth liaisons, other school staff and community partners.
+Many of our actions include collaboration with community partners and facilitating cross trainings, and through partner feedback we are able to ensure that those aspects of our program have been effective and in tracking data on LEA administrators and foster youth liaisons that have participated in our trainings, we saw an increase of participants in the 22-23 school year.